jimbucktoo/movie-crud-front-end/README.md

 # movie-crud-front-end

-MovieCrud is a full stack application that allows users to create, share and discuss in-depth movie reviews.
+MovieCrud is a full-stack web application that enables users to create, edit, share and discuss in-depth movie reviews.

 ## Links